milosz-arch/milosz-arch/README.md

 - Recruitment workflows built as Claude Code skills and plugins, including a training course that takes a recruiter from zero to running these workflows themselves
 - A fully automated video pipeline: an agent pulls stories, rewrites them, generates the voiceover through ElevenLabs and assembles the clip.
 It earns nothing and keeps my automation sharp
+- WhatWhat(ch) gamified app solving biggest couples issue in the world!
+What are we gonna watch this weekend? ;)
+- Project of deterministic AI workflows validation

 Based in Ghent, Belgium.
 Polish and English.
 [LinkedIn](https://linkedin.com/in/startupislove)